 The mirror you have stuck to the front of that wardrobe is actually nothing more than a Soda-lime silica glass substrate with a silver backing.

-Or to put in more Lehman terms, a silvery sheet of soda-lime glass.
+To put it in layman’s terms, a silvery sheet of soda-lime glass.

-This soda-lime mixture is actually what gives it its true color, which is actually green, yes green.
+This soda-lime mixture is actually what gives it its true color, which is actually a shade of green.

-You’re silvery wonder is green, a faint green I grant you but green none the less.
+Your silvery wonder is green, a faint green I grant you, but green nonetheless.